MPL 30x10x8 / N38 - neodymium magnet

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Key role in advanced technologically fields – are utilized in hard drives, electric motors, medical devices and various technologically advanced devices.
+- Significant importance in advanced technologically fields – find application in HDD drives, electric drive mechanisms, medical devices or very modern machines.

 Disadvantages of neodymium magnets: